 Scott Marlowe | Helen Aldred

-Start the Assassin Without a Name series — just $2.99 Shop Now →
+Start the Assassin Without a Name series — just $0.99 Shop Now →

 Helen Aldred

-The daughter of a respected city guard captain and a skilled herbalist, Helen was raised with a deep commitment to service and compassion.
-Her father often regaled her with stories of bravery and honor in his work protecting the city from external threats and internal strife.
+Helen Aldred was born and raised in the river city of Brighton, the daughter of a respected city guard captain and a skilled herbalist.
+Her father regaled her with stories of bravery and honor earned in protecting the city from external threats and internal strife.
 Her mother taught her the healing arts, imparting lessons about the delicate balance of nature and the importance of looking after the community.
+Between the two of them, Helen grew up with an unyielding spirit and an innate sense of justice that would shape the rest of her life.

-Growing up in this dynamic environment, Helen possessed an unyielding spirit and an innate sense of justice from a young age.
 She spent her childhood exploring the riverbanks, imagining herself as a guardian of the realm—leading her friends in games of “patrollers and bandits” as they devised clever plans to protect their home from imagined dangers.
-Those early adventures ignited a passion within her to serve and protect.
+Those early adventures ignited a passion within her to serve and protect, and when she came of age, Helen followed in her father’s footsteps and joined the ranks of the Brighton City Guard.

-When she came of age, Helen was determined to follow in her father’s footsteps and joined the ranks of the Brighton City Guard.
 She excelled in her training, mastering combat techniques and navigation along the city’s winding waterways.
-Her sword prowess and ability to take hold of a situation, no matter how daunting, soon garnered her respect among her peers.
+Her sword prowess and ability to take hold of a situation, no matter how daunting, soon garnered respect among her peers.
 Helen’s quick thinking and strategic mind made her a valuable asset in maintaining peace within the bustling trade city.
+Despite the challenges she faced along the way—particularly in a male-dominated field—her resolve never wavered.
+She learned to navigate the complexities of policing a city rife with political intrigue, rival factions, and occasional threats from unruly elements, including multiple crime bosses who operated enterprises within Brighton’s borders.

-Helen understands her role extends beyond combat.
+Rising to the rank of captain, Helen embraced her responsibilities with fierce determination.
+She led her officers in safeguarding Brighton, addressing threats ranging from crime sprees to the occasional flood that tested the city’s spirit.
+Her role extends beyond combat.
 She actively fosters relationships with local merchants, guilds, and riverine communities, ensuring everyone feels a sense of partnership in maintaining the city’s safety.
 She started community programs that encouraged cooperation between the guards and residents, established neighborhood watch groups, and held educational workshops on river safety.

 Where to Buy